clydebarrow/esphome-docs-hugo/content/components/micro_wake_word.md

 {{< seo description="" image="" >}}

-ESPHome implements an on-device wake word detection framework from [microWakeWord](https://github.com/kahrendt/microWakeWord).
+ESPHome implements an on-device wake word detection framework from [microWakeWord ](https://github.com/kahrendt/microWakeWord).
 This repository/library allows you to create a custom wake word for your ESPHome device.

-The training process is described on the [microWakeWord GitHub repository](https://github.com/kahrendt/microWakeWord).
+The training process is described on the [microWakeWord GitHub repository ](https://github.com/kahrendt/microWakeWord).

 ```yaml